-Stakeholder engagement will also continue to be developed within the context of the EU's external Transport policy.
+Stakeholder engagement will also continue to be developed within the context of the EU's external Transport Policy.

 The S2R JU will continue participating in specific activities, workshops and events in order to advertise, communicate and disseminate the successful achievements of its Partnership.
-The S2R JU intends to showcase its key achievements at events throughout 2021 either through on-site partiticaption of virtual presence, depending on the overall situation of the Covid-19 pandemia.
-Envisaged events for 2021 include InnoTrans 2021 (20-23 September), the 7th Railway Forum (7-8 September) in Berlin, SIFER 2021 (26-28 October) in Lille, and the 2021 Global Public Transport Summit (14-17 December) in Melbourne.
+The S2R JU intends to showcase its key achievements at events throughout 2022.
+Envisaged events for 2022 include the World Congress on Railway Research 2022 (6 - 10 June), InnoTrans 2022 (20 - 23 September), the International Rail Forum and Conference (5 - 7 October), the Transport Research Arena (TRA) 2022 (14-17 November 2022), and the Shift2Rail Innovation Days (planned in Q4).

-Most importantly, 2021 will be the European Year of Railways, with ongoing as well as occasional activities and events organised throughout the year to convey the message to European citizens that rail can answer their concerns about unsustainable and unreliable mobility options.
-This year of rail celebrations will be particularly fitting as it will be the first year of implementation of the Commission's strategy for sustainable and smart mobility.
-The JU is planning a series of events that will contribute disseminating results and showing the future evolution of rail in terms of services for passengers and freight clients.
+In 2022, the S2R JU will build on the visibility gained during the European Year of Rail in 2021 to continue conveying the message to European citizens that rail can answer their concerns about unsustainable and unreliable mobility options.
+The JU's key messages and events will continue to reinforce the objectives of the European Green Deal and the Sustainable and Smart Mobility Strategy, by disseminating R&I results and showing the future evolution of rail in terms of services for passengers and freight clients.